KBarrettTomlinson/Market_Place/README.md

 ## Getting Started
 Fork or close the repository.

-npm install
+npm install.

 On seperate terminals:

-grunt
+grunt.

-npm start
+npm start.

 ## Built With
 Bootstrap